 This daytime only unit will be for commuters.
 Parents/Guardians are responsible for picking up and dropping off students.
 We will also provide a 7-day bus pass for students who request one.

 Registration will take place on Monday, please plan to arrive early to complete the process

 - Campers should arrive between 9am – 9:45am to register before the opening meeting at 10am on Monday, July 10th.
 Registration will be held in the atrium of The Foss Center on Augsburg’s campus in Minneapolis.

 - At registration you will receive camp materials.
 You should be prepared to pay the remaining balance of your institute fee at registration.
-We are able to accept credit cards, cash, and checks (payable to Augsburg College).
+We are able to accept credit cards, cash, and checks (payable to Augsburg University).

 Camp will end with a community and family celebration on Saturday July 15, 2017.
 Staff and campers are expected to attend, though there may be additional activities, camp will officially end at 3pm on Saturday.